 Back in the day, I painted our pantry door red and loved it for years.
 That was up until this past year when we actually had a custom tobacco wood barn door.
 I love that rustic look.
 Plus, it takes the wear and tear that my boys tend to give every thing around here.

 I guess it was all about doors today!
 Now go tackle one.

 How to paint a plain white door to look like wood

 I share all things, thrifty home decor, crafts and a recipe or two on occasion.

-If you would like to commit to becoming a subscriber, I would love for you to join me.
+If you would like become a subscriber, I would love for you to join me.

 Thanks so much for stopping over today.
 If you are new to me, WELCOME!